atlassian/data-center-helm-charts/docs/docs/userguide/PREREQUISITES.md

 * As with the [shared-home](#configure-a-shared-home-volume), each pod requires its own volume for `local-home`.
 Each product needs this for defining operational data.
 * If not defined, an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir){.external} will be utilised.
 * Although an `emptyDir` may be acceptable for evaluation purposes, we recommend that each pod is allocated its own volume.
 * A `local-home` volume could be logically represented within the cluster using a `StorageClass`.
-This will dynamically provision an [AWS EBS](https://aws.amazon.com/ebs/?ebs-whats-new.sort-by=item.additionalFields.postDateTime&ebs-whats-new.sort-order=desc){.external} volume to each pod.
+This will dynamically provision a persistent block volume (e.g., [AWS EBS](https://docs.aws.amazon.com/ebs/){.external}, [GCP Persistent Disks](https://docs.cloud.google.com/compute/docs/disks/persistent-disks){.external}, [Azure Managed Disks](https://azure.microsoft.com/en-au/products/storage/disks){.external}) to each pod depending on your cloud provider.

 !!!example ""
       An example of this strategy can be found [the local storage example](../examples/storage/aws/LOCAL_STORAGE.md).